cscpsut/PlayGroundsCTF-2022/README.md

     level: easy to medium

      the pdf includes an injected javascript code which you will compile and it will give you the flag<br/><br/>
+- **Phishme**

+    Quality: 3.5/5

+    level: easy to medium

+    the email constains a X-Originating-IP header which is used to open a "malicious" website then you are asked to check if its malicious without opening it using a website called virtustotal https://www.virustotal.com/ and the flag will be in the community section<br/><br/>